Redox1223/component101/PHSensor/README.md

 ## The theory behind the components

-- The pH sensor works on the principle of ion exchange, where the hydrogen ions in the test solution exchange with positively charged ions on the glass bulb of the sensor.
-- This creates an electrochemical potential across the bulb, which is measured by the electronic amplifier and transformed into pH units using the Nernst equation.
-- The reference electrode is made of a metallic conductor that is insensitive to the pH of the solution, and a porous ceramic membrane allows the electrolyte solution to interact with the test solution.
+The pH sensor works on the principle of ion exchange, where the hydrogen ions in the test solution exchange with positively charged ions on the glass bulb of the sensor.
+This creates an electrochemical potential across the bulb, which is measured by the electronic amplifier and transformed into pH units using the Nernst equation.
+The reference electrode is made of a metallic conductor that is insensitive to the pH of the solution, and a porous ceramic membrane allows the electrolyte solution to interact with the test solution.

 ## Features

-- pH sensors can detect pH levels between 0 and 14 and are useful in assessing the quality of both soil and water.
+- PH sensors can detect pH levels between 0 and 14 and are useful in assessing the quality of both soil and water.
 - There are different types of pH sensors available, including combination, differential, lab-grade, and process pH sensors.
 - The specifications of a typical pH sensor include voltage, current, concentration range, temperature, response time, stability time, power consumption, size, and weight.